hai-vr/documentation/docs/changelogs/denormalized-avatar-exporter.md

 title: Denormalized Avatar Exporter
 ---

+## 1.2.0-beta.1

+- Fix compilation error with newer UniVRM: AvatarDescription.CreateAvatar no longer exists
+  - This change has been contributed by [linnnnnnnnnnnnnnnnnnnnn #6](https://github.com/hai-vr/denormalized-avatar-exporter/pull/6)

 ## 1.1.0

 - Fix prevent armature rotation from being hijacked by another armature object with the same name.